edusense/edusense/doc/getting_started.md

 We provide a set of [docker compose files](/compose/) that automates compilation and deploys EduSense.
 Feel free to take a look at the directory for more information.

+## Using EduSense APIs for Client Development

+Storage server supports a set of HTTP RESTful APIs for custom EduSense applications (App Layer in the paper).
+Please refer to this [documentation](/doc/developer_guide.md) for more details about the client API.

 ## Contributing to EduSense